kmhamilton/hello-world/README.md

 Repository

 Hello!
-I'm a graphic designer venturing into new and exciting directions.
+I'm a graphic designer who loves to learn new things.